-Mark Ellenberg, Co-Chair of Cadwalader's Financial Restructuring Department, advises debtors and creditors in complex financial restructuring, workout, and bankruptcy matters.
+Mark Ellenberg, Co-Chair of Cadwalader's Financial Restructuring Group, advises debtors and creditors in complex financial restructuring, workout, and bankruptcy matters.

 Mark is a member of the American Bar Association and the District of Columbia Bar Association.
 He is admitted to practice in the District of Columbia and before the United States Supreme Court, the District of Columbia, 2d, 3d, 4th, 5th, 6th, 8th, 10th, and Federal Circuits of the United States Courts of Appeals, and the United States District Courts for the Districts of Columbia and Maryland.